 I watched my granddaughter, Poet Elizabeth, come into this world during the wee hours of September 18th, 2010.
 Amazingly, I had “predicted” and hoped that Poet would come into this world on 9/18.
 Her mother, my daughter Blythe, was exhausted and in agony (the drugs had worn off about 30 minutes prior to the birth).
 She was screaming as she made the final push, and then my perfect granddaughter came screaming into this world.
 We scream when we are in pain or fearful.
 This is life: a breath and a scream.

 Several years ago, my cousins called to tell me that my aunt was dying in hospice.
 They wanted me there for support.
-On the long drive there, I kept getting the “voices” (which are more like feelings; though hard to explain if you haven’t ever interacted with the ethereal yourself) telling me, “She needs to know it’s ok to go.
+On the long drive there, I kept getting the “voices” (which I now know to be angelic in nature) telling me, “She needs to know it’s ok to go.
 You must tell her to go.”

 When I arrived at the hospice, I asked my cousins if they had told her it’s ok to go.
 They said they couldn’t do it, but they asked me if I would do it.
 My Aunt Linda was unconscious but had been in the throes of death for at least a day.
 Nobody around her, especially her children and her mother, could tell her it was ok to go.
 I leaned over and stroked her hair.
 I whispered into her ear, “Linda, we love you.
 Everybody here will be ok.
 It’s ok to let go.
 It’s ok to leave.
 You need to follow the light.”

 Within 15 minutes she was gone, but not without my grandmother screaming, “Don’t go!
 Don’t go!”
 I had to hold my grandmother back and tell her, “No. You have to let her go.”
 This was probably the hardest thing to witness because Linda was the second (adult) child whom my grandmother had to witness through death.
 She had now lost both of her daughters before her.
 Her youngest daughter, my Aunt Michelle, had died a few years before.